 Formerly, economic land concessions with a value of less than KHR 10 million and a total concession area of less than 1,000 hectares could be granted by the relevant provincial or municipal governor.
-The Council of Ministers removed this authority in 2008 and now all economic land concessions must be granted by the Ministry of Agriculture, Forestry, and Fisheries ("MAFF").
+The Council of Ministers removed this authority in 2008 and now all economic land concessions must be granted by the MAFF.